RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

   - Allow employees to express ideas and concerns without fear of retaliation.
   - Normalize learning from mistakes rather than punishing failures.

-Trust is a two-way street—leaders must consistently demonstrate integrity, fairness, and commitment to their team’s well-being.
+Trust is a two-way street -- leaders must consistently demonstrate integrity, fairness, and commitment to their team's well-being.

 ## Effective Communication